Flat-Fee Typing, Notarization & Recording for Customer-Selected Florida Lady Bird Deed Forms

 You Stay in Control

-Unlike traditional life estate deeds, a Lady Bird Deed lets the owner(s) retain full authority over the property.
-You can:
+Unlike traditional life estate deeds, a Florida Lady Bird Deed may allow the owner(s) to retain full control of the property during their lifetime.
+For example, the property owner may:

-• Avoid complications often associated with joint ownership or other transfer methods.
+✅ Avoid some of the complications that can arise with joint ownership or other transfer methods

 Why Is It Called a Lady Bird Deed?

-The term “Lady Bird Deed” became popular after President Lyndon B. Johnson reportedly used this type of deed to transfer property to his wife, Lady Bird Johnson.
-Over time, the nickname stuck, and today, it’s widely recognized as a powerful estate planning tool.
+The term “Lady Bird Deed” is a nickname that became popular after President Lyndon B. Johnson reportedly used this type of deed to transfer property to his wife, Lady Bird Johnson.
+While the legal name is “Enhanced Life Estate Deed,” the informal term has remained in common use and is widely recognized by property owners exploring self-help options for managing future transfers.

 Estate and Medicaid Planning